 Richard left USTR in mid-2011 to create and manage his own firm to primarily advise American businesses on trade matters, including trade negotiations, market access, and trade compliance issues.

 Alexandra Jopp is the Vice-President of the American Institute for International Steel, Inc.

 Alexandra, who began working at AIIS in 2006, oversees member development, member communications, meeting planning, and public and media relations for the institute.
 Leveraging her skills in strategic marketing, organizational performance and interactive communications, she has enhanced the institute’s member services and helped to position AIIS as a thought leader in the steel industry.

 A native of Crimea, Ukraine, Alexandra currently resides in the Washington, D.C., area with her husband and their daughter Giselle.
-She has earned a master’s degree in English Literature from Notre Dame of Maryland University, a master’s degree in Art History from George Mason University, and a bachelor’s degree in Geography and Environmental Sciences from Tavrida National V.I.
+She has earned a master’s degree in English Literature from the University of Notre Dame, a master’s degree in Art History from George Mason University, and a bachelor’s degree in Geography and Environmental Sciences from Tavrida National V.I.
 Vernadsky University in Simferopol, Ukraine.
 She is fluent in Ukrainian and Russian.